 They assume all is well.

-As far back 2003, World Health Organization (WHO) found Lagos, Nigeria to be the highest carrier of gonorrhea in the world.
+As far back 2003, the World Health Organization (WHO) found Lagos, Nigeria, to be the highest carrier of gonorrhea in the world.

 Decades after, it has been made known through data that the rate at which sexually transmitted infections spreads in Nigeria is alarming.